-At Mt.
-Ascutney Hospital and Health Center, we believe that each individual and their loved ones deserve to live fully during the final phase of life.
+We believe that each individual and their loved ones deserve to live fully during the final phase of life.
 This means different things to different people.
-Our goal is to help you meet your needs: Comfort, Respect, Joy, and Support.
+Our goal is to help you meet your needs: comfort, respect, joy and support.

 We want to support you through all the hellos and good-byes, the situations in which you need to say I forgive you, I forgive myself, I thank you, and I love you.

 We believe you deserve the most advanced medical support and symptom management with the most basic of human caring.

 Death is a natural conclusion of each of our lives on earth.
 This final road can be a powerful experience.
 We would like to help.

 The hospice program is available to anyone who chooses comfort care in the face of life-threatening illness.
 Patients are welcome regardless of age, race, color, sex, creed, national origin or diagnosis.

 Our interdisciplinary team is composed of you, your physician, our Hospice Medical Director, specially qualified and caring nurses, a case manager, a dietitian, therapists, clergy and volunteers.
 These professionals work with you in a coordinated way so that care is planned, implemented and evaluated based on your individual needs and wishes.
 Each member of the team believes in the purpose and goals of hospice care.
 They have received in-depth training to meet the physical, spiritual, and social challenges of the hospice experience.

 Our hospice team also works closely with Connecticut Valley Home Care and the Visiting Nurse Association and Hospice for Vermont and New Hampshire for an effective range of care.